SFWA International Player of the Year: List of winners

-As of 2024, the award has been made 17 times and has been won by 13 different players.
+As of 2026, the award has been made 19 times and has been won by 13 different players; and on one occasion the award was presented collectively to the Scotland national squad.
 The award was first made in 2008, and was won by forward James McFadden.
-As of 2022, Robert Snodgrass (2) and John McGinn (4) are the only players to have won the award more than once.
+As of 2026, Robert Snodgrass (2), John McGinn (4) and Scott McTominay (2) are the only players to have won the award more than once.